 So essentially, you want your logo to be on lots of designs and more than that, you want it to make an impact.
 This means it must be built in a good-quality format and not be blurred or skewed in any way.
 When we design logos for our clients, we design in the best format, vector files aka EPSs (encapsulated postscript).

 This is brilliant for designers because it means that a logo vector (or any other vector for that matter) can be resized any which way.
-They can be created small enough for use on business cards and at the same time, be stretched out large enough for poster-sized prints or billboards that are EVEN BIGGER.
+They can be created small enough for use on business cards and at the same time, be stretched out large enough for billboards.
 There’s so much more scope and yet no downgrade in quality.

-On the same note, it’s save-out can be in almost any file format (JPEG, PNG), colour profile (CMYK, RGB) and size (pixels or DPI) – it’s all up to you.
+On the same note, it’s save-out can be in almost any file format (JPEG, PNG), colour profile (CMYK, RGB) and size (pixels or DPI).
 It’s like a master copy for all image types.

-When having a new logo designed, it’s not about having one limited logo created, but it’s about having a logo in all file formats that can be adjusted for anything, ANYTHING!
+When having a logo designed, it's not about having one limited logo created, but it's about having a logo in all file formats that can be adjusted for anything!

-What I’m saying is it’s all about versatility.
+What we're saying is, it’s all about versatility.
 Vectors work for every eventuality.
-This is why designers ask for them; they just do more.

 In summary - vectors are versatile, sharp and re-sizable, so totally worth the money and while other companies may not offer them, you need to make sure you find one that does.